replit/ReplitLM/README.md

 formatted_example = {'prompt': <prompt_text>, 'response': <response_text>}
 ```

-i.e. each sample is a dictionary with the two keys.
+i.e., each sample is a dictionary with the two keys.
 This is the format the `finetuning` dataloader expects downstream.

 **Guide for Formatting Your Dataset**

 The [Data Formatting section](https://github.com/mosaicml/llm-foundry/blob/main/scripts/train/README.md#data-formatting) in the original LLM Foundry repo describes how to do this.

-In the case that you need to create a custom preprocessing function to get your data into the right format, and the steps in the LLM Foundry documentation is confusing you, the TLDR paraphrased is as follows:
+In the case that you need to create a custom preprocessing function to get your data into the right format, and the steps in the LLM Foundry documentation is confusing you, the TL;DR paraphrased is as follows:

-1. You create a file let's say `preprocess.py` somewhere in your codebase, e.g. in the same directory as your training script, as long as it can be imported by your training script.
+1. You create a file (for example, `preprocess.py`) somewhere in your codebase, e.g., in the same directory as your training script, as long as it can be imported by your training script.
-2. You define a fuction `preprocess_function` that takes in one sample from your dataset and returns a dictionary with the keys `prompt` and `response` as described above, according to your logic of how to format the sample into the required format.
+2. You define a fuction `preprocess_function()` that takes as input one sample from your dataset and returns a dictionary with the keys `prompt` and `response` as described above, according to your logic of how to format the sample into the required format.
-3. You will point to the file your create, for example and `preprocess.py` and the function you defined, e.g. `preprocess_function` in the YAML you setup for your training run.
+3. In the YAML config you setup for your training run, you will point to the file (for example, `preprocess.py`) and the function (for example, `preprocess_function()`) you created.

 #### (3) Using your Dataset and Finetuning the Replit Model